How much of your valuable writing time do you lose fighting with new technology and applications?

-Writing is a pretty simple process.
+Writing is a relatively simple process.

 All you need is a word processor or even a pen and paper.
 No fancy app or tool will make it easier or faster to string your words together.